barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 <img src="gsoc/2013/cesium2.png">
 </p>

 [Cesium](http://cesium.agi.com/) is an open-source JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
 It uses HTML5 and [WebGL](http://www.khronos.org/webgl) for hardware-accelerated graphics.

-**Information for Students**

-Cesium developers are eager to work with you.
 Our code has shipped to [10's of millions of people in the same day](http://cesium.agi.com/noradtrackssanta2012.html).
 We have a culture of writing clean, peer-reviewed, tested code.
 Our developers are experts in their fields; they write books, create open standards, and present at international conferences.
 We look forward to helping you grow your skills and ship beautiful code that has wide impact.

-If you have questions about your proposal, email the project's mentor or discuss it on our [mailing list](https://groups.google.com/forum/#!forum/cesium-dev).
-We encourage innovation; we are open to proposals for original projects not listed below.
-See our [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap) for ideas.

-_Tip:_ Strengthen your proposal by reading our [Contributor's Guide](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Contributor%27s-Guide) and showing that you were able to get Cesium running locally on your machine.
-It's easy.
-If you need help, [just ask](https://groups.google.com/forum/#!forum/cesium-dev).
-Make your proposal even stronger by tackling an issue or two, see our [list of issues for beginners](https://github.com/AnalyticalGraphicsInc/cesium/issues?labels=GSoC&state=open).

-## Submitting Proposals
+## Student Proposals

 <p align="center">
 <a href="http://google-melange.appspot.com/gsoc/org/google/gsoc2013/cesium"><img src="gsoc/2013/banner-gsoc2013.png"></a>
 </p>

-Student proposals are submitted through [Cesium's page on the Google Summer of Code website](http://google-melange.appspot.com/gsoc/org/google/gsoc2013/cesium).

-Proposals are being accepted from April 22, 19:00 UTC through May 3rd 2013, 19:00 UTC.  (see the [full schedule](http://google-melange.appspot.com/gsoc/events/google/gsoc2013).)

-**Get your feet wet**
+The period for submitting student proposals for 2013 has now closed.
+We had a great number of proposals submitted, thanks to everyone who participated!

+It may take a couple weeks to get back a final yes/no answer to any given proposal.
+The timeframe for that is May 24 to 27 according to the [GSoC schedule](http://google-melange.appspot.com/gsoc/events/google/gsoc2013).

+## Improve your chances

+Even though your proposals are finished, for all those who submitted one there's still time to improve your chances of success!
+Take a look at the [list of issues for beginners](https://github.com/AnalyticalGraphicsInc/cesium/issues?labels=GSoC&state=open), or the [complete list of Cesium issues](https://github.com/AnalyticalGraphicsInc/cesium/issues?labels=&page=1&state=open), and see what needs more work.

-It can be quite helpful to learn about our codebase and try making some simple modifications to it, prior to submitting your proposal.
-Check out our issues flagged with [the GSoC label](https://github.com/AnalyticalGraphicsInc/cesium/issues?labels=GSoC&state=open) to see if there are any that might make a good first bugfix for you.
+Learn about our codebase, clone it from GitHub, and try making some simple modifications to it.
+See the list of issues and our [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap) for ideas.

 All of Cesium's code is covered by a Contributor's License Agreement (CLA), which basically authorizes Cesium developers and users to use the code you're contributing to us.
 You'll need to read the instructions for [contributing to Cesium](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CONTRIBUTING.md) and email us a signed CLA before we can accept any code changes.

+If you need help, just ask on our [mailing list](https://groups.google.com/forum/#!forum/cesium-dev).
+Students who are engaged and submitting pull requests are going to stand out from the pile of proposals on our desks.

 **Technologies and Tools We Use**